Home / Recipes / Cuisines / Italian Recipes / Neapolitan Pizza

 Neapolitan Pizza Dough Recipe Ingredients (6 pizzas)

-• 770 g FLOUR "00" Type 0, or "00" Italian finely milled ground flour is perfect for a Neapolitan pizza with its distinctive thin, crispy pizza crust.
+• 770 g flour "00" Type 0, or "00" Italian finely milled ground flour is perfect for a Neapolitan pizza with its distinctive thin, crispy pizza crust.

-• 17 g SALT 17g We need to use about 2.5 to 3% fine sea salt.
+• 17 g salt We need to use about 2.5 to 3% fine sea salt.

-• 500 ml WATER The water should be around 20°C as the temperature will automatically increase when kneading the dough.
+• 500 ml water The water should be around 20°C as the temperature will automatically increase when kneading the dough.

-• 4 g YEAST fresh (or 2g dry yeast)
+• 4 g fresh yeast or 2g dry yeast

 Instructions